-All sweaters made with animal fiber will pill at some point, it is in their nature.
-This is especially true for brand new sweater.
+All sweaters made with animal fiber will pill at some point, it is in their nature, and is especially true for brand new sweater.
+Garments made from natural fibers and yarns are made up of non-continuous, shorter fibers, as opposed to synthetic fibers such as polyester or acrylic which can be made infinitely long and therefore pill less.
 Pilling is not synonymous with poor quality.
 Pilling will decrease over time.

 A pill remover or sweater comb does an incredible job at removing naturally occurring pilling on your sweater and will restore it to like-new condition.